 1. Damaged or destroyed hose.
 The hose clamps are loose.
 Replace the hose and/or tighten the clamps (Chapter 1).

-3. Fluid leaking through the radiator or side reservoir.
-To restore, you need to contact a radiator repair shop (the removal procedure is described in chapter 3).
+3. Fluid leaking through the radiator or side tank.
+To restore it, you need to contact a radiator repair shop (the removal procedure is described in chapter 3).

-4. Leakage from the drain plug or cooling jacket plug (Chapter 2B).
+4. Leak from the drain plug or cooling jacket cap (chapter 2B).

-5. Leakage through the heater heat exchanger.
-Signs of such a leak may be found in the interior carpeting (chapter 3).
+5. Leak through the heater heat exchanger.
+Signs of such a leak may be found on the carpet of the car interior (chapter 3).

 24 There is an internal coolant leak

 Note: An internal coolant leak is usually detected by inspecting the engine oil.
-Make sure there are no drops of fluid or oil emulsion on the dipstick and the inside of the valve cover.
+Make sure there are no drops of liquid or oil emulsion on the dipstick or the inner surface of the valve cover.

-1. Leaking cylinder head gasket.
+1. Cylinder head gasket leaking.
 Measure the operating pressure in the cooling system.

-2. Crack in the cylinder surface or block head.
+2. Crack in the cylinder surface or cylinder head.
 Remove the cylinder head and inspect (chapter 2).

-25 There is a drop in coolant level
+25 A drop in coolant level is noted

-1. Exceeding the permissible fluid level in the expansion tank (Chapter 1).
+1. Exceeding the permissible level of liquid in the expansion tank (chapter 1).

 2. Liquid boils away due to engine overheating (see subsection 15).

 4. Failure of the radiator cap.
-Check the operating pressure of the cap.
+Check the working pressure of the cover.

 1. Failure of the cooling system pump.
-To perform an instant check while the engine is idling, squeeze the upper radiator hose with your hand and then quickly release it.
-If the pump is working properly, you should hear a splash of coolant (Chapter 1).
+To perform a quick check with the engine idling, squeeze the upper radiator hose with your hand and then release it quickly.
+If the pump is working properly, you should hear a splash of coolant (chapter 1).

-2. Cooling system channels are clogged.
-Drain the coolant, flush the system and refill it (Chapter 1).
-If necessary, remove the radiator (chapter 3) and perform a countercurrent rinse.
+2. Clogged cooling system channels, Drain the liquid, flush the system and fill it again (chapter 1).
+If necessary, remove the radiator (Chapter 3) and perform counter-current flushing.

 4. Thermostat jammed (chapter 3).